GCash has made the QR code an integral part of its ecosystem. There are now more than 100,000 merchants using Scan to Pay as a method of payment.

 It means anyone with an Alipay app can pay by scanning the GCash QR code.
 Alipay is one of China’s main digital wallet apps.
 It means there is interoperability between GCash and Alipay.

-This also means that GCash is the tapping into the big Chinese market as well.
+This also means that GCash is tapping into the big Chinese market as well.

 How do we pay via Static QR Scan to Pay?

-We first select Scan QR Code, then use the camera to scan the code.
+From the GCash main page, we first select the QR button in the middle bottom of the screen, then use the camera to scan the code.
 After which we input the amount and verify the payment.

 Where can I see the full Static QR merchant list?

-The full merchant list can be seen from the side menu.
-After clicking it you will see different categories (Pharmacies, Supermarket, Food, Retail, Convenience Stores, Transportation, Entertainment, Lifestyle, Services).
+The full merchant list can be seen from the side menu in the GCash profile page.
+After clicking it you will see different categories (Pharmacies, Supermarket, Food, Retail, Convenience Stores, Transportation, Entertainment, Lifestyle, and Services).

 When you click any of these, you will see the featured merchants and the full list for that category.